-We also find that, when comparing reconciliation scores between species trees, our species tree and the Ballesteros, et al. (2022) species tree both explain the history of gene duplication and loss better than the ‘traditional’ species tree in which horseshoe crabs are not nested within Arachnids (Fig. 2).
-This is further evidence in favor of the placement of this group as sister to spiders and scorpions.
+We also find that, when comparing reconciliation scores between species trees, our species tree and the Ballesteros et al. (2022) species tree both explain the history of gene duplication and loss better than the ‘traditional’ species tree in which horseshoe crabs are not nested within Arachnids (Fig. 2).
+This is further evidence in favor of the placement of this group within Arachnida.
 While our species tree always better explains the data from rooted gene trees than Ballesteros et al. (2002), this should not be surprising since we inferred our tree from a superset of these data (both rooted and unrooted gene trees).

 Synteny and KS analyses